 - Learn graphic design.
 Designing skills are required even if you’re just looking to animate text-based elements and choosing the right shapes and animation patterns is a skill too.

 - Learn how to use creative software such as Adobe Premiere Pro, After Effects, Photoshop, or Illustrator on the Creative Cloud.
 However, these are far from being intuitive.
-If words like layers or vector graphics don’t ring a bell, it will take you a while to get started with graphic design principles.
+If words like layers or vector graphics don’t ring a bell, it will take you a while and a lot of instructional videos to get started with graphic design principles.
 You should also know that these software programs tend to be pricey and require a lot of hard disk space.

 However, hiring an in-house motion graphics designer might be worth it if you are planning on relying on motion graphics heavily, for example for both internal and external communication purposes.

 There are a lot of freelance motion graphics designers and specialized agencies on the market, so collaborating with them might make sense if you are only planning on using motion graphics occasionally or if you are working on a very complex project, for example involving animating characters.